Basecoat & Mesh Reinforcement Layer Guide — How the Crack-Resistant Layer of UK EWI Works

 Can I apply the basecoat and mesh layer myself?

 For experienced renderers, this is a standard part of an EWI installation.
-For most homeowners, however, it is not usually the best stage to attempt yourself, because correct mesh positioning, overlaps, detailing around openings, and weather control all affect whether the facade remains crack-free long term.
-If you are managing your own project, the safer approach is to choose the correct system components yourself and have the reinforcement layer installed by an experienced contractor who can ensure the basecoat thickness, mesh depth, and overlap dimensions all meet the system certificate's requirements.
+For most homeowners it is not usually the right stage to attempt unsupervised, because correct mesh positioning, overlap discipline, detailing around openings, and weather control all affect whether the facade remains crack-free long term.
+If you are managing your own project, the safer route is to specify the correct system components yourself and have the reinforcement layer installed by an experienced contractor who can ensure basecoat thickness, mesh depth, and overlap dimensions all meet the system certificate's requirements.

 How do I work out how much basecoat adhesive and mesh I need?

 Start with the net wall area in square metres, then add material for overlaps, reveals, window and door corner patches, and any double-mesh impact zones at ground-floor level.
 For the basecoat adhesive, allow approximately 3.0–4.0 kg per square metre for the mesh-embedding stage, which works out at roughly 6–8 m² per 25 kg bag.
 For mesh, order 10–15 % more than the net wall area to cover the 100 mm overlaps and detailing pieces.
-As a rough example only, a typical three-bedroom semi-detached house with 60–80 m² of insulated facade may need around 10–14 bags of adhesive for the mesh stage and 2 rolls of mesh, although the exact requirement depends on reveals, opening details, impact zones, and whether any localised levelling is needed.
+As a planning rule, a typical three-bedroom semi-detached house with 60–80 m² of insulated facade needs around 10–14 bags of adhesive for the mesh stage and two rolls of mesh, although the exact requirement depends on reveal count, opening detail, impact zones, and any localised levelling.